rikipm/yii2-oggenerator/README.md

         ],
 ```

-`attr_` options will determine that attribute from model will be used for content of tag.
+`attr_` options will determine what attribute from model will be used for content of tag.
 In example `'og:title'` will assigned `$model->title` value, `'og:image'` will assigned `$model->image` value, etc.

 `og:url` ,`og:image:type`, `og:image:width` and `og:image:height` tags will be generated automatically.